Our Manali Leh Bicycle Trip – All You Need To Know – UP TO DATE

 Road Conditions, Climate, Where to Sleep, Safety, Phone Signal – All You Need to Know

-The Manali Highway joins the town of Manali to the town of Leh, running from Himachal Pradesh through to the Ladakh region of Jammu and Kashmir.
+The Manali Highway connects the town of Manali with the city of Leh, running from Himachal Pradesh through the Ladakh region of Jammu and Kashmir.
 Jammu and Kashmir is a semi-autonomous state of India and borders both Pakistan and China.

 • Manali Leh Highway – From Where to Start.